DaftLimmy-zz/TwitchPopups/README.md

 INSTRUCTIONS
 1. Download the [latest TwitchPopups archive](https://github.com/DaftLimmy/TwitchPopups/archive/master.zip) and extract to your PC
 2. Edit twitchpopups.htm and change "Limmy" to your Twitch channel name
-3. Use OBS/Streamlabs OBS to add twitchpopups.htm as a browser source (Fit to Screen, 1920x1080).
+3. Use OBS/Streamlabs OBS to add twitchpopups.htm as a browser source (Fit to Screen, 1920x1080)
 4. Tick "Shutdown source when not visible" in browser source properties.
-That way, any tweaks you make are reloaded when you toggle the visibility button.
+That way, any tweaks you make are reloaded when you toggle the visibility button